conda-lockfiles#

 # Export current environment to lockfile

-Currently supported lockfile formats:
+Currently supported lockfile formats are:

 Installation#

-This is a conda plugin and must be installed in the base environment:
+conda-lockfiles is a conda plugin and must be installed in the base environment:

-conda install -n base conda-forge::conda-lockfiles
+conda install --name base conda-forge::conda-lockfiles

 Usage#